shihanpietersz/ADFSConfigurationTools/Powershell/ADFSConfigurationTools/docs/Set-SPADUserEmailAddressInformation.md

 ```

 ### -UserName
-Use the Username if only update to a spcific user or users are required
+Use the Username if only update to a specific user or users are required

 ```yaml
 Type: String